 I’m deeply grateful to all the RevPit editors for creating this amazing opportunity for writers.
 Thank you!

--Madi Sinha, 2018 Winner, Rep'd by Jess Watterson at the Sandra Djikstra Agency, THE ANATOMY OF EVERYTHING sold to Penguin/Berkley
+-Madi Sinha, 2018 Winner, Author of The White Coat Diaries, Rep'd by Jess Watterson at the Sandra Djikstra Agency

 It's so hard to put into words just how amazing #RevPit was for me.
 It was the first contest I'd ever been chosen for, the first time my work was in front of an editing professional.
 Carly was incredible from the start, and everything she suggested whipped my book into fighting shape.
 And I'm giddy to say it, even now, but two months after the showcase, I signed with my agent at the Corvisiero Literary Agency.
 My writing career literally graduated from amateur to professional in the span of a few months, all because of this contest.
 And amongst all that, I was lucky enough to connect with several other winners, and we started our very own #PitCrew.
 A year later, we still talk daily about our writing and home lives.
 Having their consistent support has helped me improve as a writer more than I can ever say!
 So if you're still on the fence, don't waste time! #RevPit changed my life.
 All you have to do is submit!

 -Rebecca Thorne, 2017 Winner, Author of The Secrets of Star Whales (Jolly Fish Press) and Can't Spell Treason Without Tea